American Resume Writing Guide

 The aim of your resume should be to persuade job recruiters to invite you for a job interview.
 Therefore, your resume is a marketing tool, which should be adapted to the market in which you intend to use it.
 Write an introduction that contains many power keywords and action verbs.
 Scanners that are programmed to select job-specific words notice these keywords.

 Start your American resume with your name, address and e-mail address.
 Often resumes are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code, are most important ones.
+A daytime phone number, with the international access code, is the most important one.

 The main feature of the American resume is the objective and/or goal of your career.
 Clear, precise and operational “Career Objective” should use short and punchy sentences filled with action verbs.
 It contains information about the function, the level of responsibility and the type of enterprise you would like to work for.